rafischer1/LEE_Fischer_Questions/problem1.md

   type => (type === 'premise')
 ```

 - The use of `.find()` on line 115 is a bit strange because `.find()` takes a callback function to find the position of a matched condition in an array.
-Unless the `this` is meant to refer to a sequelize `findAll` method in which change to:
+When `allowPartial` is set to false this cached query is skipped over straight to the Api call.
+Since there is only a `findAll()` method in sequelize I am guessing it has something to do with not being able to properly refer to the defined table and make the query.
+Change `this` to the table name `geopositions`.
+It looks as though `.find()` is deprecated in the sequelize package.

 ```js
 // SELECT * FROM geopositons WHERE query = coalescedAddress;